WalrusCow/projectList/README.md

 **Alarm Clock** – A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.

 **Distance Between Two Cities** – Calculates the distance between two cities and allows the user to specify a unit of distance.
-This program may require finding coordinates for the cities like latitude and longitude.

 **Credit Card Validator**.